Final report for FNE24-078

 - Seeded trays and put into germination chamber

-Results: No visual difference between germination levels and growth of the microgreens.
+Results: No visual differences between germination levels and growth of the microgreens were observed.

 Experiment 5: